asceenl/lasp/README.md

 - Compile-time determination of the floating-point accuracy (32/64 bit)
 - Fast convolution FIR filter implementation
 - Decimation of the sample rate by an integer factor of 4.
-- Octave filterbank FIR filters designed to be compliant to IEC 61260 (1995).
+- Octave filterbank FIR filters designed to comply with IEC 61260 (1995).
+- Averaged power spectra and power spectral density determination using Welch' method.
+Taper functions of Hann, Hamming, Bartlett and Blackman are provided.
+- A thread-safe job queue including routines to create worker threads.
+- Several linear algebra routines (wrappers around BLAS and LAPACK).
+- A nice debug tracer implementation

 Some of the near future features:
 - Third octave filter bank